DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 ![windows_scoop_install_kopia](https://i.imgur.com/UPZFImh.png)

+All relevant files are in `C:\Kopia`, from binaries, `repository.config`, to logs.
-Kopia binary is copied in to `C:\Kopia` along with other files. and a scheduled task is imported that executes a powershell script `C:\Kopia\kopia_backup_scipt.ps1` at 21:19.
+A scheduled task is imported that executes a powershell script `C:\Kopia\kopia_backup_scipt.ps1` at 21:19.
-The script executes few kopia commands - connects to a repo, backs up stuff, and disconnects.
+The script connects to a set repo and backup set targets.

-Bit more hands on than having a gui, but for daily use one can easily get by with the commands: `kopia snap list -all` and `kopia mount all K:`<br>
+This approach is bit more hands on than having a gui, but for daily use one can easily get by with the commands: `kopia snap list -all` and `kopia mount all K:`<br>
 Note that mount command should be executed in non admin terminal.
 Weird windows thing.